 Shire Oak Academy has an ongoing commitment to ensuring that all our pupils have access to good quality impartial careers advice and guidance, thereby ensuring that each pupil has the best possible foundation on which to base their future aspirations and pathways.

-Ms Douglas is responsible for offering one to one guidance appointments to students and parents/guardians.
-All students in year 11 will be offered a pre arranged appointment arranged through their form tutors.
-Appointments are available throughout the academic year for all other year groups as requested, to include any follow up appointments.
+Gaelle Holford is responsible for offering one to one guidance appointments to students.
+All students in year 11 will be offered careers meeting.
+Meetings are available throughout the academic year for all other year groups as requested.

-The careers appointments will be individually tailored to meet the needs of each student and will explore the following topics:
+The careers meetings will be individually tailored to meet the needs of each student and will explore the following topics:

 - Post 16 option choices and where you can study or train after year 11